tavaresrodrigo/go-web-api/README.md

 ## Contributing

-If you are weelling to contribute, or in case you see any error and want to suggest a fix or correction, please raise an issue, I will be happy to collaborate.
+Are you willing to contribute?
+Have you seen any errors, typos ?
+Do you want to suggest any improvement?
+Please don't be afraid to raise an issue, I will be happy to collaborate.
+You don't even need to know Terraform, AWS, Containers or anything related to these topics I have approached here, I truly believe in the power of collaboration and I will be happy to assist you in your first PR.